The Rise and Fall of Autochrome: Pioneering Colour Photography

 Salt print – Detailed Step by Step Walkthrough

-I love working with alternative printing processes as they only need a few ingredients to work and are perfect for those who would like to learn the very basics of recording the light.
-One of the first alternative printing processes used for turning negatives to positive prints was Salt print invented in the mid 1830s by Henry Fox Talbot.
-He used to soak plain writing paper first in a weak solution of ordinary table salt and then in strong silver solution.
-This way he got a light sensitive sheet of paper that darkened when exposed to the sun...
+Introduction I love working with alternative printing processes because they require only a few ingredients and are perfect for those interested in learning the fundamental principles of recording light.
+One of the earliest alternative printing techniques for transforming negatives into positive prints was salt printing, a process pioneered in the mid-1830s by Henry Fox Talbot.
+Talbot’s method involved soaking plain writing paper in a weak solution of ordinary table salt, followed by a strong silver solution.
+This treatment rendered the paper light-sensitive, allowing it to darken upon exposure to sunlight.
+Once fixed with a...

 Continue reading